 Holland says: “I'm a big fan of isometrics.
 Holding this static contraction maximizes arm, chest, shoulder, and core stability.”

-Jones says: “The complexity of this exercise seems to takes my mind away from the burn.”
+Jones says: “The complexity of this exercise seems to take my mind away from the burn.”

 Similar to a skull crusher, Emig prefers to take the hands down behind his head for a greater and full-range development of the triceps.
-Load an EZ Bar with around 15 pounds per side.
+Load an EZ-bar with around 15lbs per side.
 Lie down on a bench, and press your arms straight over your chest.
 Bend the arms, bringing the weight down and over the top of your head, keeping those elbows pointed straight at the ceiling.
 Press back to straight.
-Emig recommends four sets of reps 12, 10, 10, and 8, with a minute rest in between.
+Emig recommends four sets of reps—12, 10, 10, and 8—with a minute rest in-between.